 Having played almost 20 concerts here in the Beck Theatre, The Fureys have been entertaining audiences worldwide for 42 years, audiences that have included former Australian Prime Minister John Howard, Former Irish President Mary McAleese and the late Pope John Paul while Tony Blair has publicly stated his favourite peace song of all time is The Fureys 'Green Fields of France' and President Michael D Higgins attended their last concert in National Concert Hall.

 The oldest of the brothers, Eddie Furey left home in 1966 and travelled to Scotland at the time of the great folk revival where he shared accommodation with then unknown folk singers Billy Connolly, Gerry Rafferty and Alex Campbell.
 In 1969 with his brother Finbar, he was the special guest for the Clancy Brothers and Tommy Makem throughout the USA and Canada.
 In 1971 he moved to mainland Europe where he toured for seven years.
 Dave Stewart from the Eurythmics has credited Eddie with teaching him his first chords on guitar when they met up in the North East of England while Dave was still a teenager.

-Rescheduled from April, then September 2020.
+Rescheduled from April, September 2020 and then April 2021.
 Cannot attend the new date?

 Concessions £1 off

 Prices shown are inclusive of any applicable booking fees.

 Fee-free booking for Premiere Card Members.